-There are so many ones… Here’s one for the first-timers.
-Starting downtown, near Place Ste Catherine, slowly making your way uptown, via Gallerie St Hubert, Mont des Arts, to Palais de Justice (Place Poelaert, with great views over the downtown part of Brussels), then via Avenue Louise towards Ixelles and ending in the Bois de La Cambre and exploring the villas in neighbouring hoods such as Uccle and Watermael-Boisfort.
+There are so many nice places.
+Here is a good route for a walk if you visit Brussels for the first time: Starting downtown, near Place Ste Catherine, slowly making your way uptown, via Gallerie St Hubert, Mont des Arts, to Palais de Justice (Place Poelaert, with great views over the downtown part of Brussels), then via Avenue Louise towards Ixelles and ending in the Bois de La Cambre and exploring the villas in neighbouring hoods such as Uccle and Watermael-Boisfort.

-If you know the city, I Iove to walk form Altitude 100 (the highest part of Brussels) down via Parc Duden and Parc de Forest, via bohemian St Gilles, through very busy and happening Anderlecht and Molenbeek towards Laeken and its beautifully renovated urban site Tour & Taxi.
+If you know the city, you should walk form Altitude 100 (the highest part of Brussels) down via Parc Duden and Parc de Forest, via bohemian St Gilles, through very busy and happening Anderlecht and Molenbeek towards Laeken and its beautifully renovated urban site Tour & Taxi.

-By the way, there’s also a list of nice places to go on the Girls Heart Brussels website, where you can find more information about the Art Edition of Girls Heart Brussels on April 20-22.
-An interview with the lesbian activist Marian Lens can you find with a click here.
+By the way, there’s also a list of spots on the Girls Heart Brussels website you should not miss.
+There you can also find an interview with the lesbian activist Marian Lens (click here.)